tethysplatform/tethys/docs/tethys_sdk/geoprocessing.rst

 Get a WPS Engine
 ----------------

-Anytime you wish to use a WPS service in an app, you will need to obtain a ``owslib.wps.WebProcessingService`` engine object.
+Anytime you wish to use a WPS service in an app, you will need to obtain an ``owslib.wps.WebProcessingService`` engine object.
 The Web Processing Service API provides a convenience function for retrieving ``owslib.wps.WebProcessingService`` engine objects called ``get_wps_service_engine``.
 Basic usage involves calling the function with the name of the WPS service that you wish to use.
 For example:

 ::